Essential Tips on How to Move a Piano Safely

 There’s a reason piano owners start to sweat when they think about moving.
 Getting even the smallest piano out of your house and into a moving truck can be a whole afternoon’s worth of strenuous work — and that’s if you’ve already prepared for it.

-If you have questions about moving a piano–or if you’re looking to move a piano yourself or simply store one–we’ve compiled some straightforward advice for getting this major task accomplished as quickly and easily as possible.
+If you have questions about moving a piano–or if you’re looking to move a piano yourself or simply store one–we’ve compiled some straightforward advice for getting this major task accomplished as safely, quickly and easily as possible.

 Moving a piano by yourself isn’t an impossible chore by any means.
 If you’re really set on doing it solo, there are several things you’ll want to keep in mind — just remember, most of it boils down to preparation.